 My original intention for this feature was to take pictures around my apartment and poorly Photoshop the sword in various places, such as in my kitchen, my bedroom, and above my desk, showcasing just how cool Frostmourne would look in these mundane, day-to-day spaces.
 But I realize that it isn’t the wisest choice.
 I don’t need people seeing what the inside of my apartment looks like.
 Not because it looks bad, but putting that information out on the internet isn’t exactly smart.
 Especially for a gag.

 So imagine, if you will, Frostmourne mounted above your very own desk; it’s polished edge, glistening in the lamplight of your personal office.
 Or perhaps hanging beside your fridge, complimenting the eggshell white walls of an otherwise drab room.
 Or even in your bedroom!
 Not above your bed, but just somewhere on one of the four walls, hanging there, menacingly.
-It could be a neat conversation starter at the very least, as I’ve been told by friends who are truly encouraging to life my best life.
+It could be a neat conversation starter at the very least, as I’ve been told by friends who are truly encouraging to live my best life.
 (We’re only here once, after all.)
 But I’m not entirely certain guests would be down to listen to a long schpeal about Warcraft lore, like I’ve often subjected you to.
 At least those that have frequently read my World of Warcraft features at Siliconera.

 Perhaps that doesn’t seem entirely cool to you, the reader.
 After all, we more than likely have different tastes when it comes to home decor.
 I prefer the moody atmosphere of forest green walls accentuated by dark wood trim accented with gold.
 Vintage furniture and chaise lounges accompanied by towering bookshelves.
 Picture frames of dull silver housing hand illustrated pomegranates and flowers.
 What I’m describing is Gothic, perhaps even a little Castlevania flavored.
 Would the Warcraft III Frostmourne replica fit in with this perfectly curated space that I’ve painstakingly took the time to assemble?
 More than likely not.
 Still, a man can dream.